rocliulp/cheatsheets/README.md

 # get latest code regardless local changes
 # rm -rf .
 git reset --hard HEAD
-git clean -xffd
-git pull
+git reset localfile # reset local file which is in stage only but not commit to any branch git clean -xffd git pull